Iran state TV says ‘rioters’ shot and killed amid protests

 Amnesty International said Monday it believes at least 208 people were killed in the protests and the crackdown that followed.
 Iran’s mission to the United Nations disputed Amnesty’s findings early Tuesday, though it offered no evidence to support its claim.

-Iran has yet to release any nationwide statistics over the unrest that gripped the Islamic Republic beginning Nov.
-15 with minimum prices for government-subsidized gasoline rising by 50%.
+Iran has yet to release any nationwide statistics over the unrest that gripped the Islamic Republic with minimum prices for government-subsidized gasoline rising by 50%.

 Iran shut down internet access amid the unrest, blocking those inside the country from sharing their videos and information, as well as limiting the outside world from knowing the scale of the protests and violence.
 The restoration of the internet in recent days across much of the country has seen other videos surface.